SenseNet/sncom-resources/_posts/2021-04-28-hey-olvy-whats-new.md

 Content creation is also top priority, so we write documentation, tutorials, blogposts and so on.
 But how can we share these new stuff with our users more effectively?

+Until recently we pubslished our release notes on GitHub and we also generated two pages from them ([frontend updates](https://www.sensenet.com/frontend-updates), [backend updates](https://www.sensenet.com/backend-updates)) to be easily accessible from our website.
+This method was good enough to start with (and still exists) but we seeked for a more elegant (and useful) solution.

 We found a promising tool on [producthunt](https://www.producthunt.com/).
 The app is called [Olvy](https://olvy.co/) and it was #1 product of the day (back in 27 February) that's how we found it.

 We've added it first to the [admin ui](https://docs.sensenet.com/guides/getting-started) - a central place to manage sensenet repositories in the SNaaS model - to share useful information with our users, such as release notes, new and upcoming features.